 Modern Foreign Languages

 In The Modern Foreign Languages Department, we aim to inspire all students with an interest in and enthusiasm for language learning.
 We use a wide variety of techniques in lessons; students read, write, speak and listen to the foreign language in a variety of situations and they often work in pairs or small groups.
 ICT, quizzes, games, songs and drama are also used to make the classroom atmosphere as stimulating as possible.
 Cultural enrichment is an important part of the MFL curriculum.
 We run very popular trips to France and Germany and, in the classroom, students can expect to learn about traditions such as ‘Galette des Rois’ and ‘der Nikolaustag’.
-Students also have the opportunity to take part in extra-curricular activities such as our German Christmas biscuit making competition.
+Students also have the opportunity to take part in extra-curricular activities such as our German Christmas biscuit-making competition.
 In addition to motivating and supporting students, we strive to challenge them and enable them to become independent linguists with the confidence and skills to work out new language for themselves.
 Our examination results are consistently excellent.

-Mrs C Blois (Curriculum Leader: MFL)
+Mrs C Blois (Assistant School Leader: International and Innovation Faculty)

-Mrs J Armstrong (Assistant Curriculum Leader: MFL)
+Mrs J Armstrong

 Mrs M Kidd